Best cloud hosting providers of 2024

 Reasons to avoid

 ScalaHosting’s cloud range stands out, first and foremost, for configurability.
-You can create a custom cloud VPS where resources can go as high as 24 CPU cores, 64 GB RAM, and 2,000 GB storage.
-What’s even better is that it helps you create the most ideal combination of resources for you.
+You can create a custom cloud VPS with as much as 24 CPU cores, 64 GB RAM, and 2,000 GB storage.
+Obviously this level is resources is not for everyone and ScalaHosting can help you select the right amount of resources for you.
+If you need more?
+No bother, just add more without downtime thanks to the cloud infrastructure.

 For example, under Site Popularity in the custom builder, you can enter your daily number of website visits and it will automatically suggest a configuration that is ideal for your site.
 This, combined with self-managed VPS hosting and the ability to scale up and down with a single click, makes ScalaHosting suitable for virtually every single business and expertise level, regardless of size.